The European Antitrust Review 2015 • Section 4: Country chapters

 - Prop.
 2013/14:135. ↑

 - DS 2014:2. ↑

 Tel: +46 8 459 12 40

 Fax: +46 8 459 12 50

-Kastell provides legal advice and assistance in all aspects of competition and EU law, including public procurement.
-It is considered to be one of the top firms in Sweden by the established ranking guide Chambers and Partners.
-Kastell’s lawyers have extensive experience assisting clients in matters before competition authorities, such as the Swedish Competition Authority and the European Commission, and regulatory authorities, such as the Swedish Post and Telecom Agency, as well as before courts – for example, the Market Court, the Swedish Supreme Court and the EU courts.
+Kastell is an independent boutique practising antitrust, intellectual property (including marketing law and media).
+It is considered to be one of the top firms in Sweden by established ranking guide Chambers & Partners.
+Kastell’s antitrust team has extensive experience assisting clients in matters before competition authorities, such as the Swedish Competition Authority and the European Commission, and regulatory authorities, such as the Swedish Post and Telecom Agency, as well as before courts - for example, the Market Court, the Swedish Supreme Court and the EU courts.